 Renting an apartment is usually seen as the most convenient choice, but is it the best financial decision?
 Renting an apartment is a great option depending on your lifestyle needs.
 However, many people forget condos are very similar, yet serve as a great financial asset.
 Let’s go over the details in investing in a condo vs renting an apartment

 When you buy a condo, you are buying a property that can be sold in years to come.
 Not to mention, for potentially a higher price than you bought it at.
 Unlike when you rent an apartment, the payments you make every month are not serving as an ROI.
 Due to not having the option to sell your property to an interested tenant.
-In addition, investing in property is one of the most rewarding financial moves in a thriving market as Dallas, Texas.
+In addition, investing in property is one of the most rewarding financial moves in a thriving market like Dallas, Texas.

 One of the best perks of buying a condo is the opportunity to make any renovations you need.
 As the owner, you have full freedom to transform it into whatever you visualize your dream space to be.
 Also, it’s very common to convert a home into an investment property.
 This means listing your home as an Airbnb or preparing your home to rent out in the future.